Course Readiness Checklist

 - regular and substantive student-instructor interactions.

-- See more information on Course Syllabus (AEFIS) at UW-Madison.
+- See more information on Course Syllabus and download a template.

-- Course syllabus is available (in Canvas Modules or through the Course Syllabus (AEFIS) tool).
+- The course syllabus is available (in Canvas Modules or through the Course Syllabus (AEFIS) tool).